romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When integrating CodeQL analysis into a GitHub Actions workflow, how can the scan be triggered?
+Q: When integrating CodeQL analysis into a GitHub Actions workflow, how can the scan be triggered?
 <details><summary>Show the answer</summary><p>

 - **Code scanning can be triggered on a configurable schedule or on pull requests**